zonemaster/zonemaster-cli/docs/installation.md

-# Zonemaster Engine installation guide
+# Zonemaster CLI installation guide

 This is the installation instructions for the Zonemaster CLI utility.
 For an overview of the Zonemaster components, please see the